anupsharma46/Angular-FB-Login/README.md

   Run below command from node terminal.

-  $ npm install --save angular-6-social-login
+  - npm install --save angular-6-social-login

+  - Import SocialLoginModule, AuthServiceConfig, FacebookLoginProvider from angular-6-social-login in your app.module.ts

+  - Put your application ID in provide on line 21 in app.module.ts

+ ****